-PETALING JAYA: Prime Minister Tan Sri Muhyiddin Yassin on Thursday (April 23) announced that the movement control order (MCO) will be extended by another two weeks.
+PETALING JAYA: Prime Minister Muhyiddin Yassin has announced that the movement control order (MCO) would be extended for another two weeks until April 28.

 The decision was made after obtaining feedback from the Health Ministry on the Covid-19 outbreak in Malaysia.

 The MCO was implemented on March 18 to flatten the Covid-19 infection curve but was later extended to April 14.

 Several areas were also placed under a lockdown or enhanced MCO after recording a high number of cases.